USNavalResearchLaboratory/aetos/README.md

 3. Evaluate the `install_and_test` notebook (Evaluation->Evaluate Notebook)

 ## Usage
-A. You can now use the `Compactor` function from any Mathematica Notebook.
+A. You can now use the `Compactor` function from any Mathematica notebook.
 Example:

 ```Mathematica
 << Compactor` (*Loads the package*)